Lynette Boggs: Legal career

 Boggs has worked as a judicial extern to Chief Judge Piper Griffin of the Orleans Parish Civil District Court in New Orleans (2010) and as a judicial intern to Justice Rebecca Simmons of the Texas Fourth Court of Appeals (2011).
 She has also served as a law clerk in the Trial Division of the Public Defender Service of the District of Columbia (2011).

 Boggs has taught both Constitutional Law and Criminal Law at the college level.
 She co-wrote "The Written and Unwritten Rules of Civil District Practice" with the Honorable Michael Mery of the 37th Civil District Court of Bexar County.

 In 2013, Boggs established Lynette Boggs Law & Mediations (lynetteboggs.com) in San Antonio.
 Her law practice is devoted to family law, child welfare, and juvenile justice in eight counties throughout south Texas, including Bexar County.
 She has tried both criminal and civil cases before juries through south Texas.
 Her mediation practice was established in 2016 with a focus on resolving family law, CPS, governmental and neighborhood disputes.

 Boggs and her husband relocated to Little Rock, Arkansas in 2020.
 She made Arkansas history as the first black prosecutor in White County, Arkansas, a county founded in 1836.
 She was appointed the Area 6 Director for Pulaski County, in 2022 directing the child welfare efforts for the largest county in the state.
-She returned to private law practice in 2023, establishing Boggs-Perez Law PLLC. lynettebperez.com She has served as the Chief Deputy City Attorney for the City of Little Rock since March 2024.
+She returned to private law practice in 2023, establishing Boggs-Perez Law PLLC.
+She has served as the Chief Deputy City Attorney for the City of Little Rock since March 2024.

 Boggs maintains professional memberships in the Arkansas Bar Association, State Bar of Arkansas, State Bar of Texas, the San Antonio Black Lawyers Association (SABLA), and the W. Harold Flowers Law Society in Arkansas.
 She was one of two recipients of the 2018 FUTURE LEGENDS IN THE LAW AWARD, presented at the annual gala of the San Antonio Black Lawyers Association.

 Lynette Boggs was the 2013 Commencement Speaker at the Tyrannus Washington School of the Arts in Schertz, Texas.
 Since 2016, she has served as the coach for the Judson High School mock trial team in its annual appearances in the Texas Mock Trial Competition.
 On a unanimous vote of the County Executive Committee, she was appointed and ratified as the Legal Counsel of the Republican Party of Bexar County in July 2018.